 - M-NCPPC owns the property containing the driveway entrance to the adjacent Kemp Mill Shopping Center.
-If the shopping center property is redeveloped, the property owners should explore opportunities to exchange the M-NCPPC owned properties for property of an equal or greater size (approximately 20,000 square feet) to augment the functionality of Kemp Mill Urban Park. - If the shopping center redevelops, create a new street with pedestrian and bicycle facilities to provide a connection between the park and the Sligo Creek Trail.
+If the shopping center property is redeveloped, the property owners should explore opportunities to exchange the M-NCPPC owned properties for property of an equal or greater size (approximately 20,000 square feet), while maintaining access to the shopping center site, to augment the functionality of Kemp Mill Urban Park. - If the shopping center redevelops, create a new street with pedestrian and bicycle facilities to provide a connection between the park and the Sligo Creek Trail.